flashruler/spacextest/README.md

-# Spxtrackr is a SpaceX launch and information tracker currently in development
+# Spxtrackr is a SpaceX launch and information tracker currently in development (NO LONGER UPDATED)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).